 Call your health care provider right away if you have these symptoms after eye surgery.

 Durand ML.
 Endophthalmitis.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 8th ed.
-Philadelphia, PA: Elsevier Churchill Livingstone; 2014:chap 116.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 116.

 Shildkrot YE, Eliott D. Infectious endophthalmitis.
 In: Yanoff M, Duker JS, eds.
 Ophthalmology.
 4th ed.
 St. Louis, MO: Elsevier Saunders; 2014:chap 7.9.

 Yanoff M, Cameron JD.
 Diseases of the visual system.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 423.